Referly/msfl_visitors/README.md

 During traversal the output from each node needs to be stored or buffered somewhere.
 The collector serves this role.
 It can be as simple as a String or an Array, or it can be more elaborate.
 Ultimately it must respond to the shovel operator (<<)

+The gem's client should pass the appropriate collector to the Visitor constructor.

 ## renderer